New Candys: The Uncanny Extravaganza (2025–present)

 In 2024, the band signed with Fuzz Club, and on 5 March 2025, the title of their new album, The Uncanny Extravaganza, was revealed alongside the lead single, "Regicide".
 The album, released on 30 May, blends the group’s psych-rock roots with fresh electronic influences and cutting-edge production by Maurizio Baggio (The Soft Moon, Boy Harsher).
 Described by the band as an anti-concept album, it is characterized by songs that are highly diverse from one another.
+The Uncanny Extravaganza was ranked fifth among the ten best albums of 2025 by Rolling Stone, according to Miles Klee, and 149th out of 300 on The Big Takeover’s ranking, according to Editor-in-Chief Jack Rabid.

 To promote the album, the band embarked on the most successful series of tours in their career.
 Between May and June, they toured Europe and the United Kingdom, playing sold-out shows in London and Paris, and performing at events such as the Fuzz Club Festival in Eindhoven, Levitation France in Angers and a concert with La Femme at the Universe in Athens.
 In July, they returned to Australia and visited New Zealand for the first time, headlining a tour that included sold-out concerts in Melbourne, Sydney, Christchurch and Auckland, as well as a live session for ABC Radio Australia.

-In September and October, the band is scheduled to return to Europe for an extended tour, with dates primarily across Germany, Scandinavia and Eastern Europe.
+Between September and October, an extensive tour took place in Europe, with dates mainly in Germany, Scandinavia, and Eastern Europe.
+The tour drew attendance in line with previous ones, including a sold-out show in Copenhagen, as well as their highest-attended concert to date in Athens.

+In 2026, Francesco Sicchieri joined the band on drums and sampler.
+In April, the band toured Spain and Portugal, including a performance at Barcelona Psych Fest, held at Paral·lel 62.
+From 28 April to 30 May, New Candys completed a 23-date North American tour across the United States, Canada and Mexico, playing venues including TV Eye in New York City, the Wise Hall in Vancouver and the Star Theater in Portland.
+The tour concluded with concerts in Guadalajara, Querétaro and Mexico City, which were preceded by interviews with the Mexican publications Milenio, La Tempestad and Filter México.
+It also included a performance at Austin Psych Fest, where Austin Town Hall called the band's set "a festival highlight" and described them as being "at the top of their game".

+In August, "Half-Heart", from the band's debut album Stars Reach The Abyss, was featured in the first episode of the fifth season of the Netflix series Outer Banks.